vivaria/edisonrul.ing/docs/source/cards/k/kahkki-guerilla-of-dark-world.md

 ### Card Rulings

-●This is a Trigger Effect.
+*   This is a Trigger Effect.
 This effect targets.